mlappe/Softwareprojekt_NLmaps/nmt/README.txt

 			size: number of cells in a layer
 			num_layers: number of layers
 			maxSteps: number of trainig steps
+		before execution you have to delete the tmp(with all model data) directory, we did not automate this because we want to make sure the deletion is intentional

 	translate.py --decode --beam 100
 			translates the test data